 Lastly, we discussed in the presentation building a RACI model (as shown below).
 This model helps to define roles and responsibilities clearly.

-If you enjoyed learning more about data governance and the value it can bring your organization, be sure to watch Ashwin’s webinar.
+If you enjoyed learning more about data governance and the value it can bring your organization while implementing a data platform, be sure to watch Ashwin’s webinar.
 Feel free to explore our website to learn about Zaloni, our Zaloni Arena data governance platform, and our many resources, like our complimentary Data Governance 101 e-learning course and Zaloni’s latest data governance research report with Dataversity.

 Blogs By: Matthew Caspento